 Extra Shoes / Barefoot

 Some people focus on dealing with external moisture when fording streams, walk through the surf, or otherwise immerse feet in water.
 The most common approach is to carry a spare pair of footwear such as sport sandals like Tevas which often add 1.2lb to your load or the slightly lighter Crocs.
 Some people use minimalist shoes or sandals mentioned above for water crossing.
-Sand Socks Grip Socks look like a good option.
+There are a number of companies that make socks with some sort of grippy “sole” such as Grip Socks which is an option.
 The lightest options (and one of the cheapest) I have found are nylon mesh pool shoes which provide modest protection to the soles of my feet and some slight traction.
 I have known people who wear just socks but I don’t think that makes a lot of sense because their traction is worse than bare feet and they offer little real protection.
 Some people do water crossings by taking their shoes off and going barefoot.
 This is a low weight option, but runs the risk of bruising or cutting your foot.
 I do go barefoot for crossings when the crossing is the only reason my feet would be wet and I am confident that the riverbed doesn’t have a lot of sharp rocks.